 See also section 4, “Possible side effects”.

-If your COPD gets worse:
+If your lung disease gets worse

 If your symptoms get worse or are difficult to control (e.g. if you are using a separate “reliever” inhaler more frequently) or if your “reliever” inhaler does not improve your symptoms, see your doctor immediately.
-Your COPD may be getting worse and your doctor may need to prescribe different treatment.
+Your lung disease may be getting worse and your doctor may need to prescribe different treatment.

-Talk to your doctor or pharmacist before using Trimbow:
+Talk to your doctor or pharmacist before using Trimbow

 If any of the above applies to you, tell your doctor before you use Trimbow.